 Unless there are exceptional circumstances, an appeal to the ACT BSSS will only be accepted if an appeal has first been heard by the college.

 There is no appeal to the ACT BSSS against its policies on aspects such as calculation of AST scores, scaled course scores or ATAR.
-If you are concerned about any aspects of the calculation of these scores, contact the Technical Adviser at the ACT BSSS.
+If you are concerned about any aspects of the calculation of these scores, contact the Certification Officer at the ACT BSSS.

 Here are some steps to follow before you decide to appeal: